Partner at AKD Lawyers

 What is Louisiana’s “No Pay, No Play” law?

-It limits the compensation an uninsured driver can recover after a crash, even when not at fault, restricting recovery for both economic and non-economic damages.
+The “No Pay, No Play” law limits the compensation an uninsured driver can recover after a crash, even when not at fault, restricting recovery for both economic and non-economic damages.

-For accidents on or after August 1, 2025, uninsured drivers cannot recover the first $100,000 in bodily injury damages and the first $100,000 in property damage.
+Uninsured drivers cannot recover the first $100,000 in bodily injury damages and the first $100,000 in property damage.

-Does the law apply to out-of-state drivers?
+Does the law apply to non-economic damages like pain and suffering?

-Are there exceptions to the law?
+Are there any exceptions to the “No Pay, No Play” rule?

 Yes.
 Exceptions include DWI, intentional acts, felony involvement, hit-and-run incidents, victims in legally parked vehicles, and passengers who are not the vehicle’s owner.